pscally1005/pscally1005.github.io/_posts/recipes/drinks/2023-10-04-protien-shake.markdown

 Source2:
 whisk: https://s.samsungfood.com/ZW3MZ
 tags:
-- whey
+- whey protein powder
+- liquid monk fruit
-- cinnamon
+- skim milk
-- almond
+- unsweetened vanilla almond milk
-- milk
+- unflavored protein powder
-- gym
+- cocoa powder
-- high protein
+- protein bar
 Description: I used to never be a fan of protein shakes, but upon switching to unflavored protein powder I was able to customize them a lot more and avoid the gross sucralose taste, in my opinion.
 I'll normally have this to add some extra protein at a meal if I'm missing a protein source, like a meatless salad.
 Instructions:
 - Add all ingredients to a shaker bottle and shake.
 Sometimes I like to add in a serving of electrolyte powder as well

+- To make it lactose free, swap the milk for unsweetened almond milk

+- You can also make it vanilla by omitting the protein powder and adding 1/2 tsp (2.5 g) vanilla extract
 ---